 \subsubsection{World-Model Learning}

 We quantify how agents acquire world models by measuring how their actions become more focused over time.
-Specifically, we use {\em normalized perplexity}, which we define in \Cref{def:norm_perplexity}, to quantify how predictable an agent's actions are while exploring.
-High perplexity suggests actions are random, while low perplexity suggests more targeted behavior.
+Specifically, we use {\em normalized perplexity}, defined in \Cref{def:norm_perplexity}, to quantify how predictable an agent's actions are while exploring.
+High perplexity suggests random actions, while low perplexity suggests more targeted behavior.

-We analyze normalized perplexity across the entire interaction sequence using two metrics.
-The Area Under the Curve (AUC) of normalized perplexity, as defined in \Cref{def:auc}, captures the overall learning trajectory.
+We analyze normalized perplexity across the full interaction using two metrics.
+The Area Under the Curve (AUC) of normalized perplexity, defined in \Cref{def:auc}, captures the overall learning trajectory.
 Agents that quickly develop focused exploration strategies show lower AUC values.
 Final perplexity measures how targeted agents become by the end of exploration.
 Both metrics are robust to brief fluctuations and enable fair comparison across environments and agents.

-Humans show lower values on both measures, as seen in \Cref{fig:auc_by_env_violin,fig:final_perplexity_by_env_violin}, suggesting more effective world model learning.
-Lower AUC values indicate that they rapidly transition from random clicks and keypresses to more targeted actions.
-Their final normalized perplexity values are consistently lower than those of reasoning models, suggesting more deterministic and purposeful behavior by the end of the exploration. \Cref{fig:perf_env_grid} visualizes these trends across environments.
+Humans show lower values on both measures, as seen in \Cref{fig:auc_by_env_violin,fig:final_perplexity_by_env_violin}, suggesting more effective world-model learning.
+Lower AUC values indicate a rapid transition from random clicks and keypresses to more targeted actions.
+Their final normalized perplexity values fall consistently below those of reasoning models, suggesting more deterministic and purposeful behavior by the end of the exploration. \Cref{fig:perf_env_grid} visualizes these trends across all environments.